Saifurrahmanemon/utils-kit/README.md

 ## Overview

-Copy-paste ready, customizable, and dependency-free TypeScript utility functions that you can easily integrate into your projects.
+Customizable and dependency-free TypeScript utility functions that you can easily add to your projects.
 Free.
 Open Source.
 You can copy any utility of your choice from `apps/web/src/utils` or you can use `utils-kit-cli` to add any utility to your TypeScript project.
 Utilities will be available in the `/src/utils` directory.

 ## Installation